Captain Cold: Fictional character biography

-During the events of Underworld Unleashed, Captain Cold lost his soul to Neron but Wally West brought it back to the land of the living.
+During the events of Underworld Unleashed, Captain Cold lost his soul to Neron before Wally West brought it back to the land of the living.
 He soon returned to crime, this time a member of Wally's Rogues Gallery.
-The Rogues had first been assembled when another Flash foe, the super-intelligent Gorilla Grodd had broken them out of jail to distract the Flash.
+The Rogues had first been assembled when fellow Flash foe Gorilla Grodd broke out of jail to distract the Flash.
 The Golden Glider had abandoned her bounty hunter career and had started partnering with a series of thugs who she dressed in a costume, armed with a copy of Captain Cold's signature Cold Gun, and called Chillblaine.
 Already distraught over the death of her lover, the Top, it seemed that the supposed death of her brother pushed her over the edge.
 But the last Chillblaine was a little smarter and more vicious.
 He murdered the Golden Glider, prompting Captain Cold to hunt him down, torture him and kill him by freezing his outer layer of skin and then pushing him off a high rise building.
 Not long after that, Snart was framed by a new incarnation of Mister Element.
 He used his Element Gun to simulate Cold's gun, using ice and cold to murder several police officers before Captain Cold and the Flash discovered who was actually responsible.
 With the death of his sister, and having killed Chillblaine and Mr. Element in vengeance, Cold has again become an unrepentant criminal.
-However, during a confrontation with Brother Grimm, Cold actually worked with Wally West to defeat the powerful magic user, although this was mainly because he and Mirror Master had been betrayed by Grimm and wanted revenge.
+However, he worked with Wally West to defeat Brother Grimm after the latter betrayed him.

 Captain Cold was declared the leader of the Flash's Rogues Gallery.
 His skill and experience have made him a strong leader to the likes of the Weather Wizard, the new Trickster, the new Mirror Master, and the new Captain Boomerang.
-Len seems to have taken the young Captain Boomerang under his wing, after the elder Boomerang was recently killed.
+Len seems to have taken the young Captain Boomerang under his wing, after the elder Boomerang was killed.
 Tabloids rumored that Captain Cold's sister, the Golden Glider, was Boomerang's mother, making him Captain Cold's nephew.
 This turned out to be false, however, as the new Boomerang's mother has been revealed to be Meloni Thawne, who is also the mother of Bart Allen.
-Despite his more ruthless nature as of late, Captain Cold's heart is not completely frozen, evidenced by having sent flowers to honor Sue Dibny, murdered wife of the Elongated Man.